 Laurel will be on tour for the Winter Issue of Pop Up Magazine in Los Angeles, Oakland, New York City and Washington DC doing a story called “Lonely Island” with the amazing Magik Magik Orchestra.
 You should really come out and say hi.

-As the Writer-in-Residence at the Stanford University School of Medicine, Laurel leads afternoon, daylong and multi-day workshops for medical students, residents, fellows and attending physicians.
-She also teaches courses, has co-founded a live onstage storytelling series for medical students called Talk Rx, and works with students, researchers and physicians one-on-one and in small groups to develop their written and oral communication skills.
+As the first Writer-in-Residence at the Stanford University School of Medicine and now the Director of Writing and Storytelling at Stanford’s Medicine and Muse Program, Laurel leads afternoon, daylong and multi-day workshops for medical students, residents, fellows and attending physicians.
+She also teaches courses, has co-founded a live onstage storytelling series for medical students called Talk Rx and one for physicians called Story Rounds, and works with students, researchers and physicians one-on-one and in small groups to develop their written and oral communication skills.
 For an example of her work helping physicians communicate more easily you can check out this workshop or Weds Night Writes, a drop-in workshop for the Stanford Medicine community.
+She believes strongly that it’s just as important for our future healthcare workers to know how to communicate authentically, clearly, and empathetically as it for them to know all the ins and outs of kidney function.
+There’s an added benefit too.
+Early research shows that this work has pretty dramatic effects on participants’ well being, helps mitigate the stress of medical school and clinical practice, and is also a hell of a lot of fun.

 In addition to teaching and writing, Laurel works with a select few of the world’s most talented journalists, artists, physicians, scientists, and engineers to help them create powerful narratives that inspire not only the largest audiences but the ones that matter most.
 She has led strategic research, storytelling and communications workshops and worked with individuals at TED, Google, Harvard University and elsewhere.